GPUOpen-Tools/gpu_performance_api/README.md

 | CS             |         |         |          |          |       |   CS    |

 ## Known Issues
-### GpaGetDeviceMaxWaveSlots may report an incorrect number with DX12 and DX11 APIs.
+### GpaGetDeviceMaxWaveSlots may report an incorrect number with DX11 APIs.

-In the past a reliable way to get the total number of compute units was to use a formula like `numSE * numSA * numCuPerSh`.
-However, this approach will not always work for all devices (RDNA and newer) since the number of CU's per SA within an engine may differ.
-The CU count being wrong will affect other calculations like the number of SIMDs, and as a result will impact the max wave slot calculation.
-It may also affect the discrete and streaming counter results if their equations reference the number of CUs or SIMDs.

-DX11 may report incorrect values on Adrenalin 25.5.1 and older drivers.
+DX11 may report incorrect values on drivers older than Adrenalin `25.8.1`.

-DX12 is known to report incorrect values on certain low and mid-range devices, such as the AMD Radeon RX 7700 XT.

 ### GPA doesn't support MESA on Linux
 GPA is only compatible with AMD's Pro and Open Source drivers.